Steve Yzerman: International play

 Yzerman was considered a leading candidate for the captaincy of Team Canada in 1998, along with Wayne Gretzky and Ray Bourque.
 Yzerman had led the Detroit Red Wings to the Stanley Cup during the previous season and was one of the longest-serving team captains.
 However, general manager Bobby Clarke instead selected Eric Lindros.

 In late 2005, after Yzerman ruled himself out of a third Olympic appearance, Wayne Gretzky announced that no one would be allowed to wear jersey #19 for Canada for the 2006 Olympics in Yzerman's honour (#19 was later "unretired" by Yzerman when he managed Team Canada for the 2010 Olympics).

 Personal life

 Yzerman and his wife Lisa Brennan have three daughters.
 They reside in Bloomfield Hills, Michigan.
 Yzerman resided in Hillsborough County, Florida, during his tenure with the Lightning.
 Yzerman has acquired naturalized United States citizenship as a result of his many years of residence in Michigan.

-Yzerman was born in Cranbrook, B.C., but raised mainly in Nepean, Ontario.
+Yzerman was born in Cranbrook, British Columbia, but raised mainly in Nepean, Ontario.
 Not far from where Yzerman grew up, the Nepean Sportsplex named one of its indoor ice surfaces the Steve Yzerman Arena in 1997 in his honour.
 This is the home rink of the CCHL's Nepean Raiders, the Tier II Junior "A" team Yzerman played on during the 1980–81 season.
 The Raiders currently play in the Yzerman Division.

 The CCHL divisions are named the Robinson and Yzerman Divisions after two of its most prominent alumni, Yzerman and Larry Robinson.